-The potential for SHF to meet the needs of the water sector is recognized by a host of UK environmental organizations, including the EA, the Met Office, and research centres (see Prudhomme et al., 2017).
-The West Thames specifically is underlain by a slowly responding, largely groundwaterdriven hydrogeological system (Mackay et al., 2015), meaning that there is potential for extreme hydrological events such as the drought of 2010-2012 (Bell et al., 2013) and winter floods of 2013-2014 (Neumann et al., 2018) to be detected weeks or months in advance.
-It also has a dense population and high demands for water which require effective long-term management of resources for public drinking supply, industry, agriculture, and wastewater treatment (further details about the West Thames can be found in Sect.
+The potential for SHF to meet the needs of the water sector is recognised by a host of UK environmental organisations including the Environment Agency, Met.
+Office and research centres (see Prudhomme et al., 2017).
+The West Thames specifically is underlain by a slowly-responding, largely groundwater-driven hydrogeological system (Mackay et al., 2015)

+- 15 meaning that there is potential for extreme hydrological events such as the drought of 2010-12 (Bell et al., 2013) and winter floods of 2013-14 (Neumann et al., 2018) to be detected weeks or months in advance.
+It also has a dense population and high demands for water which require effective long-term management of resources for public drinking supply, industry, agriculture and waste water treatment (further details about the West Thames can be found in Sect.
 2.2).
-The value of using SHF in the West Thames is of particular interest to the EA; however, information on the level of understanding, uptake, and application is currently unknown.
-We therefore aimed to develop a clearer understanding about how different professional water sector users - broadly forecasters, groundwater hydrologists, and water resource managers - are currently engaging with SHF in the West Thames using a decision-making activity.
+The value of using SHF in the West Thames is of particular interest to the Environment Agency, however information on the level of understanding, uptake - 20 and application is currently unknown.
+We therefore aimed to develop a clearer understanding about how different professional water sector users - broadly forecasters, groundwater hydrologists and water resource managers - are currently engaging with SHF in the West Thames using a decision-making activity.